Cindy Crawford: After modeling

-Crawford appeared on the US version of Lipsync Battle reenacting her performance in the bathtub from the George Michael music for "Freedom!
+Crawford appeared on the American version of Lip Sync Battle reenacting her performance in the bathtub from the George Michael music for "Freedom!
 '90", performed by actor Zachary Quinto.

 Crawford and her daughter Kaia appeared together on the cover of the April 2016 issue of Vogue Paris.
 In 2016, she became a spokesperson for Acqua Minerale San Benedetto in Italy.
 In September 2017, Crawford, along with models Claudia Schiffer, Naomi Campbell, Helena Christensen and Carla Bruni, closed the Versace spring/summer 2018 fashion show, which was an homage to the late Gianni Versace.

 In January 2019, Crawford, along with her husband Rande Gerber, Michael Meldman, Jeff Shell and Jay Sures announced they would purchase the Hollywood deli Nate 'n Al to keep its doors open after three generations of family ownership.

 Crawford was featured in a four-part Apple TV+ docuseries titled The Super Models, which premiered on September 20, 2023.
 The series also featured Naomi Campbell, Christy Turlington and Linda Evangelista and was directed by Roger Ross Williams and Larissa Bills.

 Personal life

 Crawford was married to actor Richard Gere from 1991 until their divorce in 1995.
 She married businessman and former model Rande Gerber on May 29, 1998.
-They have two children, son Presley Walker Gerber (born 1999) and daughter Kaia Jordan Gerber (born 2001).
+They raised two children, Presley (1999–2026) and Kaia (born 2001).
+Presley died on September 20, 2026, while at a rehab facility.

 In August 2021, the couple sold their home in Trousdale Estates, Beverly Hills, for a reported $13.5 million.